 With such busy lives it can be hard to imagine taking on any more responsibilities.
 However, there are paralegals/legal assistants out there that, in addition to all the pressures of life, go above and beyond what is expected of them.
-Shining Stars are Michigan paralegal/legal assistants that have been nominated and selected to be featured on our website and in our newsletter for their outstanding charitable and/or community service works.
+Shining Stars are Michigan paralegal/legal assistants that have been nominated and selected to be featured on our website, in the Michigan Paralegal, and on our Section's Facebook page for their outstanding charitable and/or community service works.
 Nominees will be randomly selected each month and their story published on our website.
 During the next newsletter all winners' stories will be re-published.
 Shining Stars is a way to honor those you know that deserve to be recognized for all the good things they do!

 Beth Kinnaird (awarded posthumously)